mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 Specifically, you need to:

+- Show up
-- Show up: I want to teach people who are interested in all of the topics.
-I expect you to show up to at least five of the six sessions, preferably 100% of them.
+  - I want to teach people who are interested in all of the topics.
+I expect you to show up to at least five of the six sessions, preferably all of them.
+- Give feedback
-- Give feedback: I'll send out surveys after each session asking for feedback.
+  - I'll send out surveys after each session asking for feedback.
 I'll use the feedback to guide the course material and teach in a way that best connects with you.

 ## Cost

 The course is $180 per attendee ($30 per session).

-I accept credit payment via PayPal or through cryptocurrency (ETH or USDC).
+I accept credit payments via PayPal or cryptocurrency payments through Ethereum or USDC.

+If you need a certificate of completion or some other documentation to request reimbursement from your employer, I'm happy to work with you in getting whatever you need.

 ## Downloadable copy

-Following the live course, I'll record a pre-recorded version covering the same material.
+After the course ends, I'll record a downloadable video course covering the same material.
 It will be an updated version of [_Hit the Front Page of Hacker News_](https://hitthefrontpage.com/), which I published in 2020.

-When I publish the full course, you'll get a free copy of the highest-tier package.
+When I publish the full downloadable course, you'll get a free copy of the highest-tier package.

 ## Refund policy